autotaker/json-tracer/README.md

 Type-safe polymorphic json-structured tracing library

 This library provides two modules
-- Data.PolyDict: type-safe, polymorphic, and json-structured dictionary
+- `Data.PolyDict`: type-safe, polymorphic, and json-structured dictionary
-- Control.Monad.CTrace: a monad that enables contextual tracing
+- `Control.Monad.CTrace`: a monad that enables contextual tracing

 # PolyDict
 PolyDict is a hash dict like JSON, but it is typed.
 `Dict n` is a dictinary whose fields are typed accoding to `Assoc n`.
-That is, each field has type `Key k` (which is a proxy of type-level symbol `k`) and the type of values can be associated with the key is `Assoc n k`.
+That is, each field has type `Key k` (which is a proxy of type-level symbol `k`) and `Assoc n k` is the type of values associated with the key.

 Basically, users define a `data` that represents the namespace of the `Dict`.
 For example: